gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 for someone who has already
 carried more than her share.

-I listened to both of them.
+I listened to all of them.
 I told them it would be okay.
 I didn't know yet if that was true, but it felt like the right thing to say.